 OpenAI Just Killed Sora and Walked Away From a $1 Billion Disney Deal.
 Here's Why That's Bullish for AI Agents.

-OpenAI shut down its AI video app Sora and cancelled a landmark $1B Disney partnership — to go all-in on AI agents and robotics.
-The pivot tells you everything about where the real value is heading.
+OpenAI shut down Sora and cancelled a $1B Disney partnership to go all-in on agents and robotics.
+The pivot shows where the real value is heading.

 What Happened